richardpenman/csvsort/README.rst

 CSV Sort
 ========

-Sort a CSV file on disk to save memory.
+For sorting CSV files on disk that do not fit into memory.
 The merge sort algorithm is used to break up the original file into smaller chunks, sort these in memory, and then merge these sorted files.

 =============